Search for dark matter production in association with the Z$^{\prime}$ boson at the LHC in pp collisions at $\sqrt{s}$ = 8 TeV using Monte Carlo simulations: Mono-Z model

-\\ The typical signature of these processes consists of a pair of opposite sign leptons or hadronic jets from the decay of Z$^{\prime}$ plus a large missing transverse momentum due to the stable dark sector particles $\chi$ and $\chi_{1}$.
+The typical signature of these processes consists of a pair of opposite sign leptons or hadronic jets from the decay of Z$^{\prime}$ plus a large missing transverse momentum due to the stable dark sector particles $\chi$ and $\chi_{1}$.
 These two scenarios were previously studied by the ATLAS collaboration in \cite{R37} with the hadronic decay of Z$^{\prime}$.
-In our study, we have considered the heavy dark sector assumption mentioned in table \ref{table:tab1}, at which the signal region is shifted away from the background region due to a larger missing energy that assumed in this option, i.e the signal tile is more distinguishable from the background for the heavy dark sector assumption rather than the light one.
-The muonic decay of the on-shell Z$^{\prime}$ is considered since the CMS detector has been optimized to this decay channel (which is a clean channel).
-So that our studied events are with the following topology ($ \mu^{+}\mu^{-} +\slashed{E}_{T}$).
-We studied one of these two simplified models which is the DH scenario, since it has a higher cross section than the LV, and performed the full analysis at $\sqrt{s} = 8$ TeV with the available 2012 CMS open data.\\ The behavior of the cross sections times branching ratios with the mass of Z$^{\prime}$, at center of mass energies 8 and 13 TeV for the DH scenario, is shown in figure \ref{figure:fig2}.
+In our study, we have considered the heavy dark sector assumption mentioned in table \ref{table:tab1}, at which the signal region is shifted away from the background region due to a larger missing energy that assumed in this option, i.e the signal is more distinguishable from the background for the heavy dark sector assumption rather than the light one.
+The muonic decay of the on-shell Z$^{\prime}$ is considered since the CMS detector has been optimized to this decay channel.
+So that our the events are with the following topology $ \mu^{+}\mu^{-} +\slashed{E}_{T}$.\\ We studied one of these two simplified models which is the DH scenario, since it has a higher cross section than the LV, in addition to the EFT scenario.
+The behavior of the cross sections times branching ratios with the mass of Z$^{\prime}$, at $\sqrt{s}$ = 8 and 13 TeV for the DH scenario, is shown in figure \ref{figure:fig2}.
 As expected, the cross section measurements times branching ratios drop with the increase of the Z$^{\prime}$ mass.
 Moreover, we observe the increase in the cross section at higher $\sqrt{s}$ (13 TeV), which is an advantage of the LHC run-{ II} data with respect to run-{ I}, as well as the ratio between the cross sections in the two cases increases with the mass of Z$^{\prime}$, and reaches its maximum value (around 5 times) for the scanned range at $M_{Z'}= 700$ GeV, which indicates that the cross section drops slower in the case of $\sqrt{s}=$13 TeV. \\ Table \ref{table:tabchi} indicates the cross section measurements times branching ratios calculated for different sets of the Z$^{\prime}$ and $\chi$ masses.
 The cross section is not sensitive to the change in the dark matter particle mass, for this reason we work on the diagonal points for our purpose to put a limit on this parameter which will be discussed in the results.